-The BLM CFO proposes to capture 100% of the current population of wild horses (or about 1736 excess wild horses as of 2017), including any horses outside the HA boundaries and return periodically over the next 10 years to gather excess wild horse until managements objects are met of managing of "0" wild horses within HAs.
-All of the animals gathered would be removed and transported to BLM holding facilities where they would be prepared for adoption and/or sale to qualified individuals or maintained in off-range holding facilities.
-Due to the rugged terrain, access, and historic gather efficiencies for the area it is estimated that 75-85% or 1302-1476 excess wild horses of the population may be gathered during a initial gather and numerous gathers may occur before management objectives are achieved.
+The BLM CFO proposes to capture 100% of the current population of wild horses (estimated at around 1744 excess wild horses as of 2017), including any horses outside the HA boundaries and return periodically over the next 10 years to gather any remaining excess wild horse until managements objects are met for management of "0" wild horses within the Caliente Herd Areas Complex .
+All of the animals gathered would be removed and transported to BLM holding facilities where they would be prepared for adoption and/or sale to qualified individuals or maintained in off-range holding facilities absent removal of the Congressional appropriations prohibition on implementation of the WFRHBA's mandate to euthanize healthy excess animals for which there is no adoption or sale demand.
+Due to the rugged terrain, access, and historic gather efficiencies for the area it is estimated that 75-85% or 1302-1476 excess wild horses of the population may be gathered during an initial gather and follow-up gathers may be necessary over the next 10 years before management objectives are achieved.

-Areas where horses are adjacent to highways 319 and 93 would be a priority to gather in the initial gather to reduce the vehicular accidents in these area.
+Areas where horses are adjacent to highways 319 and 93 would be a priority to gather in the initial gather to reduce the potential for vehicular accidents in these areas.
 Private lands with wild horses would also be a priority during the initial gather.